Moai-/panabsorbium/Notes.md

     pickup(workers[3], 'stonehearth:trapper:talisman')
     pickup(workers[4], 'stonehearth:carpenter:talisman')

 Interesting.
 Code that's apparently referencing items to give to our workers, and *somehow*, whenever we launch the Microworld, *those workers start with those exact items!* It must be a lucky coincidence!
 Let's exploit it.
-We want to give our workers the armour and a wooden sword to get promoted with quickly.
-Remember how we declared our armour in `manifest.json`?
+We want to give our workers the armor and a wooden sword to get promoted with quickly.
+Remember how we declared our armor in `manifest.json`?
 This is where we use that declaration in-game:

     pickup(workers[6], 'stonehearth:armor:panabsorbium_armor')
     pickup(workers[2], 'stonehearth:footman:wooden_sword_talisman')